 ||A|| * ||B|| is the cross product of the two vectors

-The cosine distance is then calculated as: 1 - Cosine Similarity
+The cosine distance formula is then: 1 - Cosine Similarity

 Let's use an example to calculate the similarity between two fruits – strawberries (vector A) and blueberries (vector B).
 Since our data is already represented as a vector, we can calculate the distance.